lytemar/Statistical-Rethinking-2ed-Julia-Stan-Pluto/README.md

 Beginning with v5.3.0 StructuralCausalModels.jl is repaced by CausalInference.jl as an extension.
 To display DAGs, GraphViz.jl and CairoMakie.jl are used.
 This is a long term project!

-ParetoSmoothedImportanceSampling.jl are included as experimental dependencies in the StatisticalRethinking.jl v3+ package.
+ParetoSmoothedImportanceSampling.jl is included as a dependency in the StatisticalRethinking.jl v3+ package.

 Definitely WIP!
 See also below version 5 info.